Coronavirus (COVID-19) information

 Testing is the most effective way to control the spread of coronavirus.
 Go to your borough's Community Testing page(s) for more information on how and where you can get a test.

-Mencap has information which will help people with learning disabilities to understand more about the Coronavirus (COVID-19)
+Mencap has information which will help people with learning disabilities to understand more about the Coronavirus (COVID-19), testing and vaccinations

 Getting Help from your borough, and volunteering:

 If you are concerned about yourself or someone you know, please contact Adult Social Care on 020 7361 3013 or email email@example.com